-Recent and forthcoming highlights include performances with the Orchestre de Paris, Gürzenich Orchestra Cologne, Orchestre de la Suisse Romande, NHK Symphony, Los Angeles Philharmonic, Pittsburgh Symphony and Philadelphia orchestras.
-He is regarded as one of the great interpreters of bel canto Italian opera and conducts regularly including this season at the Wiener Staatsoper and Grand Théâtre de Genève, following an eminent history of performances at the Royal Opera House, Covent Garden, Teatro alla Scala, San Francisco Opera and the Metropolitan Opera.
+Recent highlights include performances with the Orchestre de Paris, Gürzenich Orchestra Cologne, Orchestre de la Suisse Romande, NHK Symphony, Los Angeles Philharmonic, Pittsburgh Symphony and Philadelphia orchestras.
+He was regarded as one of the great interpreters of bel canto Italian opera and conducted regularly at the Wiener Staatsoper and Grand Théâtre de Genève, following an eminent history of performances at the Royal Opera House, Covent Garden, Teatro alla Scala, San Francisco Opera and the Metropolitan Opera.
 His years at the Deutsche Oper Berlin included a major ‘Ring cycle’ at the Berlin Festival, Washington DC’s Kennedy Center and the first ever complete performance in Japan.

 His 26 critically acclaimed Cincinnati recordings for Telarc began with a 1987 release of de Falla Three-Cornered Hat and included Bruckner, Strauss and Wagner, ending with 'Music of Turina and Debussy', nominated for a Grammy Award.
-Alongside these are distinguished releases of operatic and symphonic repertoire for Philips, London/Decca, Angel/EMI, RCA Victor and the LPO label.
-His most recent release is of Donizetti Lucia di Lammermoor with Diana Damrau and Joseph Calleja, and he has conducted and recorded with the world’s top singers including Luciano Pavarotti, Bryn Terfel, Jonas Kaufmann and Renée Fleming.
+Alongside these were distinguished releases of operatic and symphonic repertoire for Philips, London/Decca, Angel/EMI, RCA Victor and the LPO label.
+Among his recent releases was Donizetti Lucia di Lammermoor with Diana Damrau and Joseph Calleja, and he conducted and recorded with the world’s top singers including Luciano Pavarotti, Bryn Terfel, Jonas Kaufmann and Renée Fleming.